How to Grow Broccoli: A Complete Guide for Bigger Harvests

 Growing Requirements of Broccoli

-2-3 inches of organic mulch such as grass clippings, finely ground leaves or straw helps to keep the soil from overheating, which is important because heat will cause broccoli to bolt (send up flower stalks).
+Mulch your broccoli well.
+Cover soil with 2-3 inches of organic mulch such as grass clippings, finely ground leaves or straw.
+This helps to keep the soil from overheating, which is important because heat will cause broccoli to bolt (send up flower stalks).
+We layer straw over wet newspaper for extra weed control.

-*Note that in cool areas with a lot of moisture, the opposite treatment may be needed.
+In cool areas with a lot of moisture, the opposite treatment may be needed.
 Excessive moisture can lead to booming slug populations.
-When we are waterlogged, I skip the mulch and spread the area under the plants with crushed eggshells to keep the slugs in check.
-In very cool areas, black plastic or black landscape fabric under the plants may be helpful to bring the soil up to temp.
+When we are waterlogged, I skip the mulch and spread crushed eggshells under the plants to keep the slugs in check.

 Would you like to save this?